stormchaserroleplaying/stormchaserRPG/Classes/Warrior/index.md

 As a warrior, you have the following class features.

 ### Stamina
 Warriors have stamina equal to 4× their Constitution score.
-Their stamina die is a d10.
+Their recovery die is a d10.

 ### Proficiencies
 **Armour:** Light armour, medium armour<br>